Prenatal stress: Impact on development

-The resulting effects can impact many different areas of the developing child's brain, and these impacts have mostly been noted in animal studies because of the concerns that surround human studies with prenatal stress.
+These impacts have mostly been noted in animal studies because of the concerns that surround human studies with prenatal stress.
 The ethical concerns with human studies and prenatal stress have led to little to no studies showing the direct impacts stress can have on fetal development, and it has shown to be difficult to draw inferences and connections between the animal studies and human pregnancies.
 It has been suggested that one way to monitor the impact of stress on the infant's development is through the mother's exposure to natural disasters.
+There has been some research analyzing how natural disasters such as hurricanes can affect fetal development when the mother is exposed during pregnancy.
+This research showed that there were impacts psychologically on the children who were exposed to this type of stress in the womb, in terms of increased risk for developing childhood psychopathologies.
+Natural disaster research like this has shown the effects of stress on pregnancy without the issues that surround human research and is able to show results within humans instead of drawing from other animals.